KarminOK/FinalProject/README.md

 # ITMD 513 FinalProject
-### use a django website to display chicago crime rate statics
+### use a django website to display crime rate statics

 ## contributors:
 Gengxin Li
 Qiyun Zhu

+### Main Functions:
+Function of querying statistical charts of criminal records according to latitude and longitude User login authentication, registration, management functions

+### Technical Summary:
+Use Django as a web service, use the auth module that comes with Django for user management.
+Use crispy and bootstrap4 for web development.
+Use Pandas and Matplotlib to generate statistical charts, the generated image data is not saved, and returned directly by http.

 ### how to run
 1. install dependent packages: